barrysteyn/node-scrypt/Readme.md

 Windows support is coming very soon.

 #Installation Instructions
-As of now (Dec 2012), this library has been tested and works on Linux (Ubuntu to be exact).
+This library has been tested and works on Linux (Ubuntu to be exact) and Mac OS (thanks to [Kelvin Wong](https://github.com/kelvinwong-ca)).
 ##From NPM

     npm install scrypt